pfrazee/local/README.md

 ## LinkShell

-LinkShell is a research project to build a more complete HTML5 operating environment.
+LinkShell is an attempt to build a more complete HTML5 operating environment.
 Its goals are to:

  - Structure safe interactions between isolated applications within a shared document
  - Connect remote services through the browser session without exposing them to each other